 Dropship Lifestyle is one of the more expensive dropshipping courses out there.
-The cheapest package is $3,497 and if you sit through the webinar, Anton offers a special price of $1,997 for the basic package.
+The cheapest package is $3,997 and if you sit through the webinar, Anton offers a special price of $1,997 for the premium package.

-For the next tier option, it will set you back $3,997, this will provide you with a custom-built store.
-The next option is $8,497 and you will receive a custom-built store, 6 months of content marketing and 6 months of private mentorship.
+The next tier option, will set you back $10,497, which will provide you with a custom-built store, done-for-you content marketing and a private mentor.

 These prices will be higher if you purchase either of these plans through the website without watching the webinar.
-They are premium prices, so are they worth the money?
+They are premium prices, so do I think worth the money?

 As a whole, Dropship Lifestyle is a good course and may assist complete beginners, however, it is not worth the high price tag.
 Much of the content can be found online for free and there are several aspects of the dropshipping business model which was not covered in the course.

 Dropship Lifestyle’s inception was back in 2013.
 It was actually a reasonable price when it first started but the price has been repeatedly jacked up over the years.
 Remember, people don’t base prices on what they think things are worth, they base them on what people will pay and that’s what has happened here.